Cher Scarlett shares her inspirational story about she overcame hardship and poverty, and worked her way up to become a staff engineer at Apple.

 Cher has incredible strength in her, and bravely shares her struggles dealing with mental health issues publicly.

 I am impressed by how she openly shares her vulnerabilities and encourages and lifts up others.
+Also, listen to the second interview, where Cher Scarlett talks about how she got hired at Apple despite her bipolar disorder.

 [This transcript is the result of a community effort.
 You can help make it better, and improve the podcast’s accessibility via Github.
 I’m happy to lend a hand to help you get started with pull requests, and open source work.